kenny-io/documentation/v3/node/bill_payments/quickstart.md

 ### `fly_recurring`

 `fly_recurring` is a service that allows you to retrieve details of all active recurring Airtime and DSTV bill services.
-Here's a sample request structure:
+Here's a sample request:

 ```javascript
 var request = require("request");